moussaclarke/planar/README.md

 ### Persistence

-You might sometimes want non-persistent collections, for example you might want to scaffold out a sub-model for ajax-y UI purposes, but it doesn't make sense for the data to persist in its own collection since it ultimately gets saved to the parent model/collection.
+You might sometimes want non-persistent collections, for example you might want to instantiate an embedded model to scaffold out your UI, but it doesn't make sense for any data to persist within its own collection since that ultimately gets saved to the parent model/collection.
 For this use case, just over-ride the class `$persists` property and it will garbage collect once a day.

 ```
 protected $persists = false;